MediciHouse07/Learning_Records/game_theory.md

 10708 mins, when new entrances join the industry, the old big company will cheat becasue they signed an agreement;
 totald quantity, NE, monopoly quantity, competitive quantity; quantity is on the one direction, price is on the another direction;

+2022/06/17:

+REW

+4000<->End

+- perfect competition is where MC and deamnd curve intersect, no profit
+- strategic substitues, cournot; parterniship game strategic complyments;
+- monopoly maximize industry proft
+- and the combination of the 2 monopoly quantity
+- even though the guys who signed the agreement follows the agreement, the new comer will not
+- 10900 mins, comparison perfect competitive and  and
+- cournot is in the middle derived from cournot model, bertrend implies the market will play perfect competition

 # Lecture 7

 2022/05/14: